emilioSp/react-template/README.md

 # react-setup
 Simple setup for React + Webpack + Babel

-This simple project uses webpack-dev-server for development and a minimal babel present to compile React code
+this simple project uses webpack-dev-server for development and a minimal babel present to compile React code

+`yarn start` runs development server
+`yarn build` runs build for production